Here’s everything you need to know about our Second Home Options – key features, how it works, helpful links, guides and brochures.

 - You sell the property and transfer the mortgage to another suitable property

-- If you have a Voluntary Select Option, you stay within your 10% annual contribution allowance
+- You stay within your 10% annual contribution allowance

 You will always own your second home and be responsible for maintaining it, as long as you follow the terms and conditions of the mortgage.

 Fixed interest rates

 Your mortgage interest rate will remain fixed for as long as you have it.
 We also apply fixed interest rates to any additional borrowing.
 The rate for additional borrowing is set at the time you apply and can be different from the initial loan interest rate.

 Option to move property (porting)